I have used many different vines to grow on the wire fences and trellises at Dawn Gardens. Here are a few of them:

 Trumpet Creeper (Campsis radicans)

-Star Jasmine (Trachelosperm jasminoides) Photo taken at Crossroads Church South Campus and The Station, Auburn, CA
+Star Jasmine (Trachelosperm jasminoides) Photo taken at Legacy Christian School and The Station, Auburn, CA

-Chilean Jasmine (Mandevilla laxa) has very fragrant flowers
+Chilean Jasmine (Mandevilla laxa) is deciduous and has very fragrant flowers.